 Durham Hidden Gems You Should Discover

-Posted By Discover Durham Staff on Nov 30, 2018
+Posted By Discover Durham Staff

 If you've been wondering where to get that ‘RUN DRM’ swag, you've come to the right place.
-Voted best running store in the Triangle by Indy Week, this retailer is 'dedicated to building a community of runners and walkers'.
+Voted best running store in the Triangle by Indy Week, this retailer is “dedicated to building a community of runners and walkers”.

 Located on Fayetteville Street, this cash-only, 60-year-old soul food restaurant is known for its mouthwatering fried chicken.
 You can also find barbecue, collards, and more Southern staples depending on the day of the week.

 Located in south Durham at Sutton Station, this delectable spot earned this Yelp review: "Oh.
 My.
 God.
 So delicious.
 Why did I wait so long??
-Their BLAT (bacon lettuce AVOCADO sandwich) is to die for.
+Their BLAT (bacon lettuce AVOCADO toast) is to die for.
 Their cobb salad?
 Perfection.
 All of their breakfast items also look amazing.
 And their portion sizes are VERY generous.
 Nothing to complain about here."

 Open since 1995, Home Plate Restaurant serves cafeteria-style Southern cooking with a variety of entrees and sides.

 King's Red & White has been a family-owned fixture of Durham since 1956.
-This market has fantastic butcher shop along with a ton of local products and amazing service.
+This market has a fantastic butcher shop along with a ton of local products and amazing service.

 The falafel will melt in your mouth here.
-Tucked away in the Parkwood neighborhood since 2014, this spot is owned by three men who are committed to made-from-scratch gyros, baklava, and other Mediterranean delicacies.
+Hidden away in the Parkwood neighborhood since 2014, this spot is owned by three men who are committed to made-from-scratch gyros, baklava, and other Mediterranean delicacies.

-Italian cuisine with Spanish influences tucked away in a strip mall.
+Here, there's drool-worthy Italian cuisine with Spanish influences tucked away in a strip mall.
 You'll find classics like Bolognese and spaghetti alla puttanesca, along with a globally inspired tapas menu.

 Tucked away in a shopping center, Thai Spoon serves classic Thai dishes.
 "So good, food is made to order, prices are reasonable," wrote Facebook user Liz Stabenow.